 From Rob Robinson, President of the Australian Institute of Physics

 Please note that replies to this email go to Science in Public, who send the bulletin out for me.
-You can contact me directly on email@example.com.
-And there is a comprehensive list of contact details at the end of the bulletin.
+You can contact me directly on firstname.lastname@example.org, and there is a comprehensive list of contact details for the AIP at the end of the bulletin.

 President, Australian Institute of Physics